A Guide on Enterprise Software Development

 Security by design (SBD) is one of five key principles under the NIST Cybersecurity Framework

-The goal of this practice is to ensure that security is built into the development process from the beginning, rather than added on top of an application after it has been developed.
+This practice aims to ensure that security is built into the development process from the beginning, rather than added on top of an application after it has been developed.
 Security should be built into every aspect of the software, including business processes, hardware, and software — all the way down to the code level.

 The benefits of following an SBD approach include: